MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

     * App source metadata.
     * Connector configuration screen.

 * The visual tour can be a video, screenshot, a link to a static tab with app details.
-But all these references must be within Teams environment.
+All these references must be within the Teams environment.

     ![Sample App 1](../../../../assets/images/faq/Sampleapp1.png)
     ![Sample App 2](../../../../assets/images/faq/Sampleapp2.png)